New Zealand–Ukraine relations: Sixth Labour Government, 2022-2023

 On 30 June, New Zealand supported Ukraine's challenge against Russian allegations of Ukrainian genocide in the Luhansk and Donetsk regions at the International Criminal Court (ICJ).
 This marked New Zealand's second international legal intervention in support of another country at the ICJ.
 That same day, Ardern spoke by telephone with Ukrainian President Volodymyr Zelensky.
 She reassured Zelensky that New Zealand would continue imposing sanctions on Russia.
 In return, Zelensky thanked New Zealand for providing aid to Ukraine and called for assistance in rebuilding the country.
 Though Zelensky had earlier invited Ardern to visit Ukraine during her European trade mission, Ardern had been unable to due to scheduling conflicts.

-In mid August, New Zealand dispatched 120 NZDF personnel to help train Ukrainian military forces in the United Kingdom as part of an international effort to assist Ukraine's defence against the Russian invasion.
+In mid-August, New Zealand dispatched 120 NZDF personnel to help train Ukrainian military forces in the United Kingdom as part of an international effort to assist Ukraine's defence against the Russian invasion.
 This brought the total number of NZDF personnel deployed to support the war in Ukraine to 224.

 In November 2022, Defence Minister Peeni Henare visited Kyiv where he met Ukrainian Defence Minister Oleksii Reznikov and paid tribute to the fallen at The Wall of Remembrance of the Fallen for Ukraine.
-Henare's visit to Ukraine marked the first visit by a New Zealand government minister since the Russian invasion of Ukraine.
+Henare's visit was the first by a New Zealand government minister since Russia invaded Ukraine.

-On 14 December, Ukrainian President Zelensky addressed the New Zealand Parliament via video conference; becoming the second head of government after Australian Prime Minister Julia Gillard to address New Zealand Members of Parliament.
+On 14 December, Zelensky addressed the New Zealand Parliament via video conference, becoming the second head of government, after Australian Prime Minister Julia Gillard, to address New Zealand Members of Parliament.
 Zelensky thanked New Zealand for supporting Ukraine against Russia's invasion and imposing sanctions on Russia.
 He also urged New Zealand to support his ten-point plan that he outlined at the 2022 G20 Bali summit in Indonesia and assist with landmine removal.
-In response, Prime Minister Ardern announced that New Zealand would contribute NZ$3 million in humanitarian aid including medical supplies and equipment, power transformers and generators, food, water, sanitation, and hygiene items.
+In response, Ardern announced that New Zealand would contribute NZ$3 million in humanitarian aid including medical supplies and equipment, power transformers and generators, food, water, sanitation, and hygiene items.
 Other political leaders including National Party leader Christopher Luxon, Green Party co-leader James Shaw, ACT Party leader David Seymour, and Māori Party co-leaders Debbie Ngarewa-Packer and Rawiri Waititi also made statements voicing support for Ukraine and condemning Russian actions.

 Several New Zealanders have traveled to Ukraine to support Ukrainian military forces and other international volunteers in their fight against Russia.
 In response, the NZDF issued a directive instructing personnel to notify their chain command about their international travel plans.
 The Ministry of Foreign Affairs and Trade (MFAT) has discouraged New Zealanders from traveling to Ukraine.
-Notable New Zealanders who perished during the Russian invasion of Ukraine have included off-duty New Zealand Army soldiers Dominic Abelen, Kane Te Tai, and aid worker Andrew Bagshaw.
+Notable New Zealanders who perished during the Russian invasion of Ukraine have included off-duty New Zealand Army soldiers Dominic Abelen and Kane Te Tai, and aid worker Andrew Bagshaw.